 Neighborhoods to explore just outside downtown:

 Friends have raved over the offerings at Tom Douglas’s restaurants in South Lake Union, just a short bus ride or walk from the conference.
 These were made for casual or grab-and-go lunches, especially for the Amazon workers.
 I haven’t visited Home Remedy, but Serious Biscuit (biscuits, fried chicken) has gotten a lot of positive attention.
 I have also heard great things about Skillet Counter and other new restaurants in the food court if you’re near the Space Needle.

-If you’re willing to venture a little farther from downtown, head over to the International District/Chinatown; it’s not very far and accessible by bus or a longer walk.
+If you’re willing to venture a little where can i buy ventolin online farther from downtown, head over to the International District/Chinatown; it’s not very far and accessible by bus or a longer walk.

 For great Japanese restaurants, try Maneki, which my Japanese American auntie and uncle visited recently and approved.
 (Bush Garden is where you want to go for post-conference karaoke.)
 For a casual, low-budget food court experience, the Uwajimaya supermarket has a variety of Asian fast food in the store as well as the attached food court (Thai, Hawaiian, Korean, Vietnamese, Filipino).
 I especially recommend the Beard Papa cream puffs and the Japanese-style sweet crepes from Unicone creperie there.
 House of Hong is famous for its dim sum.